 Best Android Phones in the U.S. for Android Central 2020

 Globalization of the smartphone world has leveled the playing field dramatically, with most phones nowadays being made available internationally.
 But there are some notable exceptions, and if you're in the U.S. you don't get your choice of every phone out there.
-These are the best devices you can get in the U.S. today — from the highest end with the Galaxy S10+, down to dramatically more affordable options.
+These are the best devices you can get in the U.S. today — from the best overall package in the OnePlus 8 Pro, up to more expensive picks and down to dramatically more affordable options.

 - Best Camera: Google Pixel 4 XL

 - Best With a Stylus: Samsung Galaxy Note 10+

 - Best Battery Life: Samsung Galaxy S20 Ultra